 Porthcurno is most famous for the iconic Minack Theatre, Cornwall’s historic outdoor theatre with a spectacular ocean backdrop.

-The beautiful turquoise waters of Porthcurno are perfect for a refreshing evening swim.
+The beautiful turquoise waters of Porthcurno beach are perfect for a refreshing evening swim.
 Locals head there after work, especially during the quieter months.
 The gorgeous soft sand is also the perfect spot for enjoying a picnic before a performance at the Minack.

 A small cove and fishing hamlet, Porthgwarra feels like stepping back in time.
 It gives you a glimpse into Cornish fishing heritage.
-Porthgwarra is roughly a 40 minute drive from St Ives and is very close to Land’s End, should you be planning a trip there during your holiday.
+Porthgwarra beach is roughly a 40 minute drive from St Ives and is very close to Land’s End, should you be planning a trip there during your holiday.

-Locals visit Porthgwarra to enjoy some peace and quiet or to go for a quick dip, before retreating to Porthgwarra Cove Cafe for some cakey tea (a pot of tea enjoyed with Cornish cakes such as saffron buns, hevva cake and scones).
-The swimming conditions are fairly safe, but there is no lifeguard cover.
+Locals visit Porthgwarra to enjoy some peace and quiet or to go for a quick dip, before retreating to Porthgwarra Cove Cafe for some cakey tea (a pot of tea enjoyed with Cornish cakes such as saffron buns, heavy cake and scones).
+The swimming conditions are fairly safe, but be aware there is no lifeguard cover.
 This tiny beach is fun to explore at low tide and has some interesting rock pools and caves to discover.
 See if you can spot the rock formation that looks just like a face…

 Chapel Porth is a beautiful beach on the north coast of Cornwall.
 Situated near the lovely village of St Agnes, Chapel Porth is roughly a 40 minute drive from St Ives.
-It has a National Trust car park, toilets and a cute cafe, which hasn’t altered in at least thirty years.
+It has a National Trust car park, toilets and a cute cafe, which hasn’t been altered in at least thirty years.